Images

 Code

-Returns all images accessible for your account and known by the platform.
+Returns all images accessible for your account and known by the platform from the local registry.
 Each image object includes:

 | Field | Type | Description |